abstractfactory/rfc/spec10.md

 Break free from the 2-level hierarchy imposed by OM.1 and support hierarchies of an arbitrary depth and width.

-[spec:11][] (Miller Columns) defines a hierarchical representation of data that encourages the use of metadata in any situation.
+[spec:11][] (Miller Columns) defines a hierarchical representation of data that encourages the use of meta-data in any situation.
 This is different from the current OM.1 in which data is forced into a 2-level hierarchy of `channel` and `key`.
 The goal of this spec then is to make Open Metadata compatible with [spec:11][].

 # Proposal